The Complexity Classes of Hamming Distance Recoverable Robust Problems

 Indeed these properties are already achieved by typical polynomial reductions (or slight modifications) of it.

 \paragraph*{Paper Summary} In \Cref{sec:preliminaries}, we define necessary complexity theoretical concepts.
 In \Cref{sec:combinatorialProblemFramework}, we build a framework for combinatorial decision problems to define Hamming distance recoverable robust problems.
-Then, we consider typical problems, which are in \NP{} or \NP-complete, and analyze their complexity for polynomially computable scenario encodings in \Cref{sec:sigma1}. \Cref{sec:sigma3} consists of the analysis of succinctly encoded scenarios as well as multi-stage recoverable robustness and its complexity.
-At last, we establish a whole class of Hamming distance recoverable robust problems by using our combinatorial decision problem framework and universe gadget reductions.
+Then, we consider typical problems, which are in \NP{} or \NP-complete, and analyze their complexity for polynomially computable scenario encodings in \Cref{sec:sigma1}. \Cref{sec:sigma3} consists of the complexity analysis of succinctly encoded scenarios as well as multi-stage recoverable robustness.
+At last in \Cref{sec:class}, we establish a whole class of Hamming distance recoverable robust problems by using our combinatorial decision problem framework and by introducing universe gadget reductions.
 With \Cref{sec:conclusion}, we conclude the paper.